«Movements»

 Absolutely, it's time.

 ‘Movements’ invites us to trace the lived experiences and worldviews of these individuals and to bear witness to their struggles and journeys.
-Through a ritualised act of honouring or ‘shout-outs’, they pay tribute to those from whom they have learned, with whom they have built something, or who have shaped them.
-Together with the audience, they want to honour the often overlooked yet so important work of family, friends, neighbours or casual acquaintances through ‘shout-outs’.
+Through a ritualised act of honouring or ‘shout-outs’, Monika Truong + Accomplices acknowledge those from whom they have learned, with whom they have built something, or who have shaped them.
+Together with the audience, they honour the often overlooked yet so important work of family, friends, neighbours or casual acquaintances through ‘shout-outs’.
 This practice emerged during the Great Migration movement in the USA, has its origins in African-American churches and later became popular in the hip-hop community.

 Information on accessibility and language

-• The performance is mainly in spoken English with some small moments in Swiss German, and Arabic languages.
+• Language: The performance will be in spoken English with short passages in Swiss German or Arabic languages.

-• There will be a range of seating including chairs, beanbags or wheelchair space.
+• Audience situation: There is a selection of different seating options such as chairs, beanbags and wheelchair spaces.

 • Further information on accessibility will be added on an ongoing basis and may change until the day of the premiere, as the performance is currently being developed.